Symeta-Hybrid/api-docs/docs/intake_json.md

 | Authorization | Bearer [token]   |

 ## Request body and document format
 All metadata and documents must be sent in a JSON format.
-The main document's content must be sent in a base-64 encoded string.
+PDF content must be sent in a base-64 encoded string.

 Examples for achieving the correct format: